Last Updated on

 5. Job boards for easy freelance writing jobs

-Jobs boards are the easiest way to land a client because they are already on a lookout for a writer.
-Plus, you don’t have bid to get a freelance writing job (which you end up doing on platforms like Upwork).
+Jobs boards are the easiest way to land a writing client because they are already on a lookout for a writer.
+Plus, you don’t have to bid to get a freelance writing job (which you end up doing on platforms like Upwork).

 Try to go through the free job boards once a day for over a week or two.
 Once you realize which ones are the most useful to your niche, stick to them and check them every few hours.

 If you don’t have a niche or wondering how to select a niche, you can download my FREE guide to selecting a profitable freelance writing niche, by clicking below.

 Getting back to job boards –

 While a few platforms are paid, you should stick by the free ones initially.
-In the second month of freelance writing, Amit and I landed a freelance writing job from a free job board.
+In the second month of freelance writing, Daaku and I landed a freelance writing job from a free job board.
 The client paid us USD 16 cents a word!